paradime/paradime.github.io/_posts/2016-4-11-Lessons-of-a-Co-Op.md

 you're in the wrong room.
 It'll feel like you'll learn more in the first few weeks, than your entire college experience.**You'll definitely want to get into good habits: take a lot of notes and ask a lot of questions.** You're lucky if your company has an onboarding program.
-Having someone tell you all the ~~shit~~ stuff you don't know is going to disseminate knowledge more efficiently than trying to figure out the unknown unknowns (what you don't know you don't know).
+Having someone tell you all the stuff you don't know is going to disseminate knowledge more efficiently than trying to figure out the unknown unknowns (what you don't know you don't know).